 The result was the biggest, boldest-sounding John Carpenter album to date.
 Fresh ideas and sounds were mixed with elements from the composer’s extensive back catalogue to create an addictive prog-rock record, which might have come as a shock to anyone whose only exposure to his music was through his early film scores.

 Despite Carpenter’s reputation for brooding, atmospheric, synth-led music – the type of stuff with which he made his name – his discography is actually a pretty broad church.
-From the bluesy, jazzy sounds of They Live, through the dark country blues of Vampires, to the pounding metal of Ghosts Of Mars (recorded with Anthrax and Steve Vai, among others), there’s a lot more to the sound of John Carpenter than his work in the late ’70s and early ’80s might suggest.
+From the bluesy, jazzy sounds of They Live (composed with Alan Howarth, with whom he worked a lot in the 1980s), through the dark country blues of Vampires, to the pounding metal of Ghosts Of Mars (recorded with Anthrax and Steve Vai, among others), there’s a lot more to the sound of John Carpenter than his early work might suggest.
 And Lost Themes brought something else to the table: the idea that Carpenter’s musical career didn’t have to be limited by the timetables or other requirements of film production.

 In April 2016 a second album was released, Lost Themes II, and a month later the composer and his band – Cody and Daniel, plus guitarist John Konesky, bassist John Spiker and drummer Scott Seiver – took to the road to perform not just the Lost Themes material but also music from many of John’s film scores.
 The tour kicked off with a show at the Bootleg Theater in LA on 20 May, and finally reached UK shores on 20 October with a gig at the Brighton Dome.